-The Group's business activities, together with the factors likely to effect the Group's performance are set out in the Directors' Report on page 5.
+The Group's business activities, together with the factors likely to effect the Group's performance are set out on pages 5 and 8.

-The Groups financial position and cash flows are described in the Directors' Report on pages 5 and 6.
-In addition, note 21 to the financial statements includes the Group's risk management objectives and policies; managing its financial risk and its exposures to credit risk, foreign exchange risk and liquidity risk.
+The Groups financial position and cash flows are described on pages 2 and 3.
+In addition, note 20 to the financial statements includes the Group's risk management objectives and policies; managing its financial risk and its exposures to credit risk, foreign exchange risk and liquidity risk.